robb-j/r0b-blog/post/automating-developer-operations-for-nodejs.md

 Thats it.

-- You have to write commit messages that are [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/)
+- Write commit messages that are [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/)
-- You can run `npm run release` to generate a release of the app
+- Use `npm run release` to version releases and generate changelogs
-- You can now setup a CI/CD to generate a docker image based on git tags
+- Next setup a CI/CD to generate a docker image based on git tags